CONTINUING EDUCATION FOR GEORGIA'S PUBLIC LIBRARY STAFF

 Part of the solution is "turning outward"- the shift in librarianship that sees our services as part of a web of social assets to provide coordinated responses to pressing community needs.
 But to make this real we need to build narratives founded on human story, on evidence, and a deliberate frame of both individual and social value.

+Join Jamie LaRue to learn strategies for coming together with community.
 By the end of the webinar, participants will be able to:

 * Articulate library services in a "community building" framework.